AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 **Federated Learning:** Model training that keeps data local to each party while only sharing model gradients.
 Each party trains on their local data, gradients are aggregated (with noise addition to protect individual contributions), and the updated model is distributed back without raw data movement.
 This is the approach used in Google's FL framework and Apple's on-device ML.

 **Synthetic Data Generation:** Creating statistically realistic synthetic datasets that preserve aggregate properties without containing actual individual records.
 Synthetic data can be shared freely because it doesn't represent real individuals.
-The limitation is that synthetic data quality degrades for rare subgroup analysis—the tail of the distribution is often poorly represented.
+The limitation is that synthetic data quality degrades for rare subgroup analysis, the tail of the distribution is often poorly represented.

 For most enterprise cross-party analytics, differential privacy in a clean room environment provides the best balance of analytical utility and privacy guarantee.
 The other techniques are valuable for specific workloads where the operational overhead is justified.